Narrow-gauge railways in Europe: Czech Republic

-Several lines were built in the nineteenth century.
-The most notable lines are Obrataň-Jindřichův Hradec-Nová Bystřice and Třemešná ve Slezsku-Osoblaha, that are still in operation.
+Several lines were built in the 19th century.
+The most notable lines are Jindřichův Hradec–Nová Bystřice/Obrataň and Třemešná ve Slezsku–Osoblaha, which are still in operation.

 Denmark

 A few narrow-gauge lines were built in Denmark, the majority in gauge.
 Most railway lines in Denmark were built with standard gauge from the beginning, since the country was fairly densely populated in the 19th century.